29+ Essential Search Engine Statistics

 19. 99.2% of all top-ranking sites have at least one other domain linking to them.

 Google has repeatedly advised SEO experts against focusing on building links.
 Google search engine facts, however, show that without a single link, you cannot make it to the top.
+77.8% of top results also have at least one external link pointing at a domain.
 Numerous SEO case studies debunk that statement and demonstrate that link building is still an essential method of ranking higher on Google.

 20. The first result gets an average of 43.32% of the clicks.